cremerfc/kc21-ring-game/readme.md

 1. Enter the password provided from the terminal output at the login screen.

+1. Upload the license provided in this repo (LAB_Participant.yaml).
+You can either download the file or create a new file and paste the contents of the file.

 1. Choose the lab type and difficulty level in the configuration screen.
 The harder the challenge the bigger the rewards!

     > The "Hard" option will have you spend more time in the terminal running `kubectl` commands.